What is pulmonary sarcoidosis?

 You may also join a rehab program that includes education, exercise, and support.
 In severe cases, which are not common, oxygen therapy and even lung transplant may be needed.

 Key points about pulmonary sarcoidosis

-- Sarcoidosis is a rare disease caused by inflammation.
+- Sarcoidosis is caused by inflammation.
 Most cases of sarcoidosis are found in the lungs and lymph nodes, but it can occur in almost any organ.